 Everybody must wear protective clothes before we enter the bakery in the outskirts of Chisinau together with the general manager, Cernea Vitalie.
 He tells us about the business which started in a small scale just after Moldova’s independence from the Soviet Union.
 Since then, it has expanded and now also it includes a restaurant, a club, and a shop.
 The company employs a total of 365 people, of which 260 are women.

 The bakery products are very popular and provide some 50 % of the company turnover.
 When Mr. Cernea noticed that demand for his products increased he started thinking about investing in a new oven in order to increase production and meet market demand.
-The bakery is situated in a neighborhood with poor infrastructure and it proved impossible to install the new oven to the weak electricity network.
+The bakery is situated in a neighbourhood with poor infrastructure and it proved impossible to install the new oven to the weak electricity network.
 The power supply company suggested that the company invests into a new power station and installs an additional cable to increase capacity, but this proved to be extremely expensive and the plans to expand the business were put on hold.

 In September 2010, Cernea initiated cooperation with BAS Moldova to find a solution to the problem.
 The company had previously been in touch with BAS which also has an active strategy of engaging new companies.
 BAS is financed by Sweden and helps small and medium sized enterprises with advice, contacts and capital to increase energy efficiency.
 BAS contributes with a maximum of 10 000 Euros to each consultancy project, but not more than 70 % of the total project cost.
 Through BAS, Mr. Cernea got in touch with a consultant in energy efficiency who carried out an energy audit and gave advice on energy efficient production solutions.